I flew within 1 nm of the Isreal border and their hyper-vigilant air defense system.

 My iPad, running Foreflight, crashed several times in flight due to the unbearable heat.
 The panel avionics worked flawlessly throughout the entire trip with the OAT -15c to +48c.
-My iPhone 7, a backup to the iPad for all approach charts, did not appear to be impacted by the heat.
+My iPhone 7, a backup to the iPad for all approach charts, was not affected by the heat.

 The magnificent Grand Mosque, Abu Dhabi, UAE.